 Publications and Manuscripts

-Brensinger, Jordan and Ramina Sotoudeh*.
+Brensinger, Jordan and Ramina Sotoudeh.
 2022.
-“Party, Race, and Neutrality: Investigating the Interdependence of Attitudes Towards Social Groups.”
-American Sociological Review 87(6): 1049-1093.
+“Party, Race, and Neutrality: Investigating the Interdependence of Attitudes Toward Social Groups.”
+American Sociological Review 87(6):1049-1093.
+Accepted version.
+Supplement.
 Replication materials.

 Reviews and Book Chapters